Why Bollywood's young brigade does not believe in superstitions

-Unlike Bollywood veterans, rising film stars seem to believe that success goes beyond superstitions and old wives' tales
+Unlike some Bollywood veterans who are driven by beliefs, the film industry's young brigade seems to believe that success goes beyond superstitions and old wives' tales

 This may be the era of knowledge explosion and technological advancements but Indians are still wedded to superstitions — who would mind a little bit of that extra push called luck?
 Bollywood stars are no exception.